Virginia Beach Drunk Driving Accident Lawyer

 Also, in the Commonwealth of Virginia, if you are found to be even 1% responsible for your accident, you are barred from seeking compensation through a personal injury lawsuit.
 For this reason, having an experienced auto accident attorney on your side can make all the difference – even in the seemingly black-and-white case of a drunk driving accident.

-Our Virginia Beach auto accident attorneys at Cooper Hurley Injury Lawyers have decades of experience obtaining justice for injured drunk driving victims.
+Our Virginia Beach auto accident attorneys have decades of experience obtaining justice for injured drunk driving victims.
 If you or your loved one has been injured because of the reckless or negligent actions of a drunk driver, we will work tirelessly to hold them fully accountable for your injuries and losses.